jeffersoncgo/PDF2Booklet/README.md

 *   Supports common PDF sizes.

 ## Safety

 *   All PDF processing is performed directly within your web browser.
 Your PDF files never leave your computer and are not uploaded to any servers.

+## Know Issues

+*   Encrypted PDFs are not supported and may cause errors.

 ## Installation

-No installation required.
+*   No installation required.
 Simply download the executable and run it, or use the already hosted on Github Pages.